hilaryzen/MKS22X-MarioKart/README.md

 5/25

 Kayla: Today, I started to code the different screens.
-I was able to make the start screen and started to use mouseClicked and hovering.
+I was able to make the start screen and started to use mouseClicked and kart select screen - choose color, shape, name and updates the spinning kart to your right hovering userinput for name gradient text/font